vektorprogrammet/docs/code-style.md

 The computer can read extremely ugly code and still know what to do.\
 Humans (and LLMs) have a way harder time reading code than compilers.\
-This is why we make sure we write code which can be understood by people,\
+So we make sure we write code which can be understood by people,\
 which keeps the projects easy to maintain.

-### Follow conventions, only break them for VERY good reasons
+### Follow established conventions, only break them for VERY good reasons

 Helps with readability for both humans and LLMs.